Performance to price ratio. The higher, the better.

 - Maximum resolution

 NVIDIA started GeForce GTX 670 sales 10 May 2012 at a recommended price of $399.
-This is Kepler architecture desktop card based on 28 nm manufacturing process and primarily aimed at gamers.
+This is a desktop graphics card based on a Kepler architecture and made with 28 nm manufacturing process.
+It is primarily aimed at gamer market.
 2 GB of GDDR5 memory clocked at 6.0 GB/s are supplied, and together with 256-bit GDDR5 memory interface this creates a bandwidth of 192.2 GB/s.

 Compatibility-wise, this is dual-slot card attached via PCIe 3.0 x16 interface.
 Its manufacturer default version has a length of 9.5" (24.1 cm).
 Two 6-pin power connector is required, and power consumption is at 170 Watt.